-Besides oggling our favourite haberdashery ever in The Great British Sewing Bee‘s sewing room, we’ve also been watching for clues to discover which sewing machines are used on sewing bee 2020.
+Besides ogling our favourite haberdashery ever in The Great British Sewing Bee‘s sewing room, we’ve also been watching for clues to discover which sewing machines are used on sewing bee 2020.
 What can we say?
 We’re curious like that.
 While the machines on screen have their branding concealed as BBC1 is not a commercial TV channel, we asked our Technical Editor Roisin to look for clues about exactly which machines the contestants are using.

 If you’re a fan of the Bee, catch up with all the latest episode news, and find patterns to make the looks you see on screen, in our Great British Sewing Bee episode guide.